 NB: These facilities are presently limited to drawing new PDFs.
-To draw on an existing PDF, it may be possible to draw a new one, and then stamp it on top and have the structure information merged, but this is not guaranteed.
+To draw on an existing PDF draw a new one, and then stamp it on top and the structure information will be merged.

-To enable the generation of structure information, we may add -draw-struct-tree to our command:
+To enable the generation of structure information, we add -draw-struct-tree to our command: